RockefellerArchiveCenter/collection-policy/index.md

 A.  *Subject Areas*

   The collections of the RAC are closely related to the subject areas that have been the focus of the Rockefeller family and modern philanthropy.
-Amongst these areas are public health, medicine, arts and humanities, race relations, scientific technology and research, agriculture, social welfare, social sciences, international relations, education and politics.
+Amongst these areas are public health, medicine, arts and humanities, race relations, scientific technology and research, agriculture, social welfare, social sciences, international relations, education, and politics.

 B.  *Time*